 - The tenant receives notice on July 31st, pays rent August 1st and hands the landlord 10 days’ written notice on August 25th to leave by September 4th.
 In this case, on or before September 30th, the landlord would pay the tenant an amount equal to 26 days’ rent, the balance of the compensation owed under the notice

 Fixed-term tenancies: Neither party in a fixed-term agreement (or lease) can end the tenancy early.
-If both parties agree to end it early, they can complete the Mutual Agreement to End Tenancy form (PDF, 1.6MB).

 - Use an effective date that is on or after the date the fixed term ends